-Compared to the previous studies of rectangular additions, which mostly deal with real/complex matrices, our text defines and considers the general $\beta$-additions that do not rely on concrete matrix structure.
-Compared to the study of self-adjoint additions, there are some extra technicality that arise in this text.
-Firstly, there are two parameters $M, N$ of the matrix size, and we allow $M$ and $N$ to grow in different speed.
-More importantly, because of the more involved root multiplicities, the type BC Bessel generating functions, type BC Dunkl operators have more complicated expressions, and this makes the combinatoric in the asymptotic analysis more complicated as well.
-Because of the above two issues, and because of the fact that rectangular matrices are relatively less studied in literatures, it takes more efforts for us to properly define the rectangular version of empirical measures, moments, cumulants etc, and figure out the limit regime that nontrivial behavior and connection to known objects occur.
-The readers will also see a more complicated moment-cumulant relation of our q-$\gamma$ convolution, that can degenerate to the usual, free, rectangular free and $\gamma$-convolutions which are operations that characterize several other random matrix additions.
+Compared to previous studies of rectangular additions, which mostly treat real or complex matrices, this paper defines and analyzes general $\beta$-additions that do not rely on a concrete matrix realization.
+Relative to the self-adjoint case, several additional technical difficulties arise.
+First, there are two size parameters, $N$ and $M$, and we allow them to grow at different rates.
+More importantly, due to the more involved root multiplicities, the type BC Bessel generating functions and type BC Dunkl operators have more complicated expressions, which in turn makes the combinatorics in the asymptotic analysis considerably more intricate.
+Because of these two issues, and because rectangular matrices are relatively less studied in the literature, it requires more effort to properly define the rectangular versions of empirical measures, moments, cumulants, and so on, and to identify the limiting regimes in which nontrivial behavior and connections to known objects arise.
+The reader will also see that the moment-cumulant relation for our $q$-$\gamma$ convolution is substantially more complicated, yet it degenerates to the usual, free, rectangular free, and $\gamma$-convolutions, which characterize several other random matrix addition models.